Berry Fruit Salad (with Honey-Lime Dressing)

 - Buy the freshest berries you can find.
 You can read about how to pick the best strawberries in my post for this Grilled Chicken Salad with Strawberries and Goat Cheese.

 - Add a simple dressing to the salad.
-Citrus is a great way to add a pop of flavor to a fruit salad and enhance the flavor of the berries.
+Citrus is a great way to add a pop of flavor to a sweet berry salad and enhance the flavors of them.

 - Don’t add the dressing to the salad too far in advance or the berries will get soft.
-I add the dressing just before serving, but 30-60 minutes ahead of time should be fine.
+I like to add the dressing when I’m ready to serve the salad, but 30-60 minutes ahead of time should be fine.

 Berry Fruit Salad Variations